Surgery to the lymph nodes for breast cancer

 If there are no cancer cells in the sentinel nodes, you will not need any further treatment to the lymph nodes.

-How an SLNB is done
+Having an SLNB

 Before the sentinel lymph nodes can be removed, the surgeon needs to check which nodes are the sentinel lymph nodes.